What employees need to know about lateral epicondylitis workers’ compensation settlement in Michigan.

 Average lateral epicondylitis workers’ compensation settlement

-Though there isn’t a specific amount listed for an average lateral epicondylitis workers’ compensation settlement, the average settlement for a workplace injury in Michigan in 2019 was $58,641.58 according to the Workers’ Disability Compensation Agency.
-Again, every client, injury and accident is different.
+Though there isn’t a specific amount listed for an average lateral epicondylitis workers’ compensation settlement for Michigan, the average settlement for a workplace injury in the state in 2022 was $62,315.56 according to the Workers’ Disability Compensation Agency.
+Again, every client, injury and accident are different.

 Our experience shows that most claims are initially accepted.
 Medical treatment is paid during the first 28 days and then is suddenly stopped.
 The occupational clinic releases the employee to work unrestricted and weekly checks get cut-off.
 It is then up to the disabled employee to file an Application for Mediation or Hearing and bring the insurance company to court.

 Many of our clients want to trade workman’s comp benefits for a cash payout.
 This allows them to do their own medical treatment and vocational rehabilitation without interference or delay.
 The average lateral epicondylitis (tennis elbow) workers’ compensation settlement is going to depend upon future medical needs and how long disability is going to last.
 It is not uncommon for the insurance company to write a check big enough to include additional physical therapy, medication, and even future surgery.
 The amount paid for lost wages is going to be based upon the length of time an employee must stay off work.

 Injured on the job in Michigan and need help?
 Call our work injury attorneys now!

 If you suffered a lateral epicondylitis (tennis elbow) injury on the job in Michigan and you have questions about your workers’ compensation settlement, call now to speak with an experienced attorney, or fill out our contact form for a free consultation.
 There is absolutely no cost or obligation.
 We’re here for you.